 The University of Michigan has sponsored vanpooling for its faculty and staff since the 1970s.
 Up to six passengers and a driver meet each day in their community and ride in together.
 The vanpool program is very important to our department strategy for meeting the parking and transportation needs of the University and we want to make sure it continues as a viable, sustainable program.
-Visit our ride sharing website, GreenRide Connect, for more information or to check out the current vanpool openings.
+Check out the current vanpool openings.

 What is Vanpooling?